 How can you help me with a Short Sale?

-We are a network of experienced and very reputable Real Estate Agents who specialize in California Short Sales.
-We help home owners, like you, by working with your lender to negotiate a lower payoff amount in order to price your home below the competition and get it sold, even in this market.
-Our agents aggressively market your home to attract buyers and they oversee the entire sales process of your home and negotiations with your lender from start to finish.
-This is all at absolutely no cost or out of pocket expense to you.
+We are a network of experienced Real Estate Agents who specialize in Short Sale throughout California.
+Our agents aggressively market your home to attract buyers and they oversee the entire sales process of your home and also processing the short sale with your lender from start to finish.
+This is all at absolutely no cost or out of pocket expense to you in a short sale.

 What are the qualifications for a short sale in California?